e-picas/dev-tools/MANPAGE.md

 The script doesn't really define environment variables but handles a set of configuration variables that can be overwritten or modified to fit your needs and special environment.
-If you want to define a configuration value globally, edit the `dev-tools.conf` file directly, which is loaded at any call of the script.
+If you want to define a configuration value globally, edit the `devtools.conf` file directly, which is loaded at any call of the script.
 You can also define "per project" configuration settings creating a `.devtools` file at the root of the project.
 The `config` action of the script can help you to manage this type of configuration.